Bathurst, New South Wales

 Key Investment Insights

-1. Award-winning regional hotel, recognised at the Australian Hotels Association NSW Awards for Excellence including Best Regional Casual Dining 2025.
+1. Award-winning regional hotel recognised at the Australian Hotels Association NSW Awards for Excellence, including Best Regional Casual Dining 2025, validating brand and food offering.

-2. Iconic CBD freehold going concern in the heart of Bathurst, offering ownership of both business and land.
+2. Iconic CBD freehold going concern in the heart of Bathurst, providing land ownership and long‑term asset stability.

-3. Multiple income streams across bar, food, accommodation and live entertainment, diversifying revenue sources.
+3. Multiple income streams across bar, food, accommodation and live entertainment, reducing reliance on any single revenue source.

-4. Full-site liquor licence enables mobile bar operations for large-scale events, expanding event revenue potential.
+4. Full-site liquor licence permitting mobile bar operations for large-scale events, enabling event revenue capture and off-site service opportunities.

-5. Professionally managed with departmental oversight and KPI-driven performance, indicating structured operations and accountability.
+5. Professionally managed with departmental oversight and KPI-driven performance, delivering operational discipline and measurable performance metrics.

 6. Strong adjusted net profit of $555,493 for 2025, with stated upside to grow revenue and improve efficiencies.

-8. Multiple bars, including the main public bar and Little Alberts, catering to a mix of locals, students and visitors, supporting broad customer segments.
+7. Multiple bars including a main public bar and Little Alberts, catering to a mixed customer base of locals, students and visitors.

-9. Well-established kitchen delivering classic pub dining, supporting both bar trade and standalone patrons.
+8. Established kitchen providing classic pub dining that supports both bar trade and standalone patrons, reinforcing food revenue.

 10. Robust live entertainment program featuring regular music, DJs and major acts, positioning the venue as a leading nightlife destination and driving repeat visitation.

-11. Energy rating of 3.5, providing a baseline for potential sustainability or efficiency upgrades.
+11. Energy rating of 3.5, providing a benchmark for energy performance and potential for improvement initiatives.